 - When Degoren's actual warship, an Imperial corvette, arrives in the middle of that action and takes aboard the captured Luke Skywalker, Leia, Han, Chewie, and Sian use an escape pod to board the corvette in a desperate maneuver and rescue him.

 - Bread, Eggs, Breaded Eggs: Sneaking around the clearinghouse, Sian points out that there's probably a former mine detention center repurposed as a slave pen, and Han agrees that that would make sense.
 The narration from his POV:A mine this big must have had some kind of facility to deal with the miners who stole or got drunk or did spice or got into fights about stealing and drinking and doing spice.

 - Living Lie Detector: Aral tukor Viest is a Lorrdian, a race of humans who have developed a sophisticated language of signs and subtle face and body movements, due to their history of being slaves forbidden to speak.
-Many Lorrdians, including Viest, can read truth and lies, as well as other aspects of a person, off of his or her face and body.
-Facing Viest, Leia is extremely careful with both her words and her tone of voice and facial movements, trying to use Exact Words as much as possible to conceal her true intentions.
+Many Lorrdians, including Viest, are experienced enough in body language to read truth and lies, as well as other aspects of a person, off of their face and body.
+Facing Viest, Leia is extremely careful with both her words and her tone of voice and facial movements, trying to use Exact Words as much as possible to conceal her true intentions—hampered by Metara, who isn't experienced enough to keep from giving herself away.
 When Han is captured, he does the same, but by then Viest knows more about them and their Rebel ties, and he is unsuccessful.